Skip to content

 Commentary This field is useful for multipart items with identical metadata, such as pages in an atlas or series.

-Controlled Vocabulary yes - strict
+Controlled Vocabulary Yes - strict

-Example value true or "true"
+Example Value true or "true"

 Element Set GBL

-Group Administrative
+Group Admin

 Temporal Coverage